Connect with us

 3. Evaluate every expense

-These costs must be factored in the price tag of the property – in addition to purchasing and financing costs – so as to avoid running out of cash along the way.
+These costs must be factored in the price tag of the property – in addition to purchasing and financing costs – to avoid running out of cash along the way.

 4. Examine your finances

-Buying land for house build venture is a costly affair that requires you to evaluate your financial health to ensure you are able to afford the property.
+Buying land for a house-build venture is a costly affair that requires you to evaluate your financial health to ensure you can afford the property.

 If you are like most people, chances are that you will go the financing route.
 You need to understand that land loans go for higher rates compared to conventional mortgages due to the high risk of financing undeveloped land.

-Banks often require a down payment of 20% to 25% on vacant land, although there are some credit unions that typically require a 15% down payment.
+Banks often require a down payment of 20% to 25% on vacant land, although some credit unions typically require a 15% down payment.

 Your financing options might include: